SAP-samples/cap-local-development-workshop/exercises/05/README.md

 ## Explore monorepos powered by git submodules and NPM workspaces

-Now we understand the basics of NPM workspaces, let's move up a level and add in the concept of [git submodules], which we can think of as a source code control system relation of NPM workspaces.
+Now we understand the basics of NPM workspaces, let's dig in further and add in the concept of [git submodules], which we can think of as a source code control system relation of NPM workspaces.

 With git submodules, not only can we organize packages in workspaces, but also manage their sources with git, and combine a project and its dependencies into a single repository called a "monorepo" (where "mono" is short for "monolithic", which itself means "single [usually large] stone").